emanuelcasco/personal-blog/posts/en-US/azure-functions-middlewares.md

 Web frameworks, like Express, Fastify or Hapi, has solved this problem using the middleware pattern.
 This pattern allows developers to isolate these common technical concerns into "steps" that decorate the main business logic code.

 After deciding to implement this pattern in my project, I made a small search to check if someone had already implemented a similar solution.
-Unfortunately, the few solutions I found didn‘t meet my needs, so I decided to implement it myself.
+Unfortunately, the few solutions I found didn't meet my needs, so I decided to implement it myself.

 **That’s is how Azure-Middleware was born.**